Maher: Ginsburg's Death Is Why Trump Shouldn't Be President

 Even though he’s back in the studio, Friday’s episode of “Real Time With Bill Maher” wasn’t live, it was taped earlier in the afternoon.
 And as a result, the show was in the middle of recording when the news was announced that Supreme Court Justice Ruth Bader Ginsburg had died.

-Of course,a great many people have pointed out that doing so would also an act of shameless hypocrisy on the part of Republicans, who in 2016 unanimously refused to even hold hearings for Barack Obama’s nominee to replace justice Scalia, citing a never-before-held rule that the Senate should not do so during an election year.
-All of those issues were very much on Maher and his guests’ minds as the processed the news.
+Of course, a great many people have argued that doing so would also be an act of shameless hypocrisy on the part of Republicans.
+That’s because in 2016, the GOP unanimously refused to even hold hearings for Barack Obama’s nominee to replace justice Scalia, citing a never-before-held rule that the Senate should not do so during an election year.
+All of those issues were very much on Maher and his guests’ minds as they processed the news.

 Also Read: Ruth Bader Ginsburg, Supreme Court Justice and Feminist Icon, Dies at 87